Chart Color Schemes

 Educational attainment in Narara aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area has university qualification rates of 25.0%, significantly lower than the Greater Sydney average of 38.0%.
+The area has lower university qualification rates at 25.0% compared to the Greater Sydney average of 38.0%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 17.8%, followed by postgraduate qualifications (4.7%) and graduate diplomas (2.5%).
-Vocational credentials are prominent, with 38.4% of residents aged 15+ holding such qualifications, including advanced diplomas (11.2%) and certificates (27.2%).
+Vocational credentials are prominent, with 38.4% of residents aged 15+ holding them - advanced diplomas at 11.2% and certificates at 27.2%.

-Educational participation is high at 28.9%, with 10.6% in primary education, 7.9% in secondary education, and 4.0% pursuing tertiary education.
-Narara's four schools have a combined enrollment of 1,478 students.
+Educational participation is high, with 28.9% of residents currently enrolled in formal education.
+This includes 10.6% in primary, 7.9% in secondary, and 4.0% pursuing tertiary education.
+Narara's 4 schools have a combined enrollment of 1,478 students.
 The area has typical Australian school conditions (ICSEA: 1014) with balanced educational opportunities.
-It includes one secondary school and three K-12 schools.
-School capacity exceeds residential needs at 20.1 places per 100 residents compared to the regional average of 15.9, indicating Narara serves as an educational center for the broader region.
+It includes 1 secondary and 3 K-12 schools.
+School capacity exceeds residential needs at 20.1 places per 100 residents versus the regional average of 15.9, indicating Narara serves as an educational center for the broader region.
 Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education